Jpickard1/BRAD-Video/README.md

 export OPENAI_API_KEY=<PLACE YOUR OPENAI API KEY HERE>
 flask --app app run --host=0.0.0.0 --port=5000
 ```
-**Note** Slight variations may be required if you are running this on windows or other systems.
+**Note:** Slight variations may be required if you are running this on windows or other systems.

 ### Build New Video RAG Databases from Youtube (optional)